Welcome to Lewes Skeptics in the Pub

 If you would like more information about Lewes Skeptics in the Pub or would like to volunteer in any way please send a message using the form at the bottom of the page or send a tweet to @LewesSkeptics.
 We also have a Lewes Skeptics Facebook group.

-Entry to the talks will cost £3 payable on the door (if unsold seats available) or by advance ticket.
+Entry to the talks generally cost £3.50 payable on the door (if unsold seats available) or by advance ticket.
 Tickets for each event will become available soon after the preceding event and can be purchased from behind the bar at the Elephant & Castle, Lewes.
-Tickets can also be obtained online at http://lewesskeptics.eventbrite.com but with an additional admin fee of 73p per ticket.
+You can also buy tickets online (a small surcharge applies); there is a link on the event page.

 Please note: Events at the Elephant & Castle take place in an upstairs room and unfortunately there is no wheelchair access.